 Freshen Your Air Naturally

 Did you know store-bought air fresheners are one the biggest sources of air pollution in the home?
 (Worse yet, they contain chemicals called VOCs, which have been linked to cancer in both humans and animals).
-Opening the windows in your house for just 10-15 minutes a day can do far more to improve your home’s air quality than any artificial air freshener ever could.
+Opening the windows for just 10-15 minutes a day can do far more to improve your home’s air quality than any artificial air freshener ever could.
 Quick tip: For a natural alternative to air fresheners, puncture a lemon or orange with a fork and then slowly bring it to a boil in an uncovered pot—the citrus scent will quickly and naturally refresh your home.
-However, our absolute favorite way to naturally freshen the air in our homes is through air-purifying plants; check the infograph below to choose one for yourself: (insert graph here)
+However, our favorite way to freshen our homes is through air-purifying plants.
+Check out the infographic below to choose one for yourself:

 Ditch the Clutter